State and Local Cybersecurity Grant Program Fact Sheet

 Application Process

 Applying for an award under the SLCGP is a multi-step process.
-Applicants are encouraged to register early as the registration process can take four weeks or more to complete.
+Applicants are encouraged to register early in the System for Award Management (SAM.gov) and the FEMA GO system, as the registration process can take four weeks or more to complete.
 Registration should be done in sufficient time to ensure it does not impact a state or territory’s ability to meet required submission deadlines.
-Section D in the FY 2024 SLCGP NOFO contains more detailed information and instructions.
+Section 5: Submission Requirements and Deadlines in the FY 2025 SLCGP NOFO contains more detailed information and instructions.

-Eligible applicants must submit their application through the FEMA GO system at https://go.fema.gov/login.
-Applicants needing technical support with the FEMA GO system should contact femago@fema.dhs.gov or (800) 865-4076, Monday-Friday from 9 a.m. to 6 p.m.
-Eastern Time (ET).
+All application materials will be posted on Grants.gov and the FEMA SLCGP Website.
+Eligible applicants must submit their application through the FEMA GO system.
+Applicants needing technical support with FEMA GO should contact FEMAGO@fema.dhs.gov or call the FEMA GO Help Desk at 1-877-585-3242, Monday – Friday from 9 a.m. – 6 p.m.
+ET.

 SLCGP Resources